A Brief History of TTA

-This history is adapted from an article, Tennessee Trails Association Celebrates 40 Years of Trail Work, written by Jim Poteet and appearing in the March/April 2008 issue of the Tennessee Conservationist.
+This history is adapted from an article, Tennessee Trails Association Celebrates 40 Years of Trail Work, which appeared in the March/April 2008 issue of the Tennessee Conservationist.

 The Tennessee Trails Association is a non-profit organization whose mission is to promote a state wide system of hiking trails.
 Members in 13 active chapters across the state enjoy the many hiking opportunities afforded by hundreds of miles of Tennessee trails, as well as volunteer their time for trail building and maintenance activities on both public and private lands throughout the state.
-Officially organized on December 7, 1968, the Tennessee Trails Association will celebrate its 40th anniversary this year.
+Officially organized on December 7, 1968, the Tennessee Trails Association celebrated its 40th anniversary in 2008.

 TTA traces its origins to the interactions of three men with different backgrounds but a common interest.
 Mack Prichard, from West Tennessee, was serving as naturalist with the Tennessee State Parks division.
 The late Bob Brown, a chemical engineer turned banker from Nashville, was an avid hiker and outdoorsman.
 The late Evan Means, from Oak Ridge, was the outdoor editor for the Oak Ridger newspaper.
 Pritchard felt that Tennessee needed a state trails system patterned after the National Trails System Act that had been signed into law on October 2, 1968.
 Brown wanted the opportunity to do some serious hiking without having to travel from Nashville to the Smokies.
 Means, as president of the Clinch and Powell River Valley Association in 1965, had proposed the establishment of a long distance trail from Cumberland Gap to Oak Ridge, to be called the Cumberland Trail.